reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

 1. On the left-side menu, click **Overview**.

 ### Task 5: Test the Logging Route

+In this task, you will test the route that you have set in the previous task.

 Now for the fun part.
 Is the telemetry from your device app being processed through your ASA job and delivered to the storage container?